Static friction of liquid marbles

 \section{Abstract}

-Liquid marbles, droplets coated with a granular layer, are highly mobile as particles prevent capillary adhesion with the substrate.
-Yet, they exhibit static friction due to their granular shell, which resists rolling until it yields.
-This friction depends on the shell geometry and increases exponentially with grain density, indicating a logistic dependence of interparticle compressive forces on surface coverage, confirmed by yielding measurements in granular rafts.
-These results reveal the shell’s dual role, and establish liquid marbles as a model system for probing granular raft mechanics.
+Liquid marbles, droplets coated with a granular layer, are highly mobile as particles prevent capillary adhesion to the substrate.
+Yet their coating creates a static rolling friction, which we measure and model.
+Motion requires shear within the shell so that it is governed mainly by the grain density.
+This density controls yielding via a logistic function emerging as the particle network approaches percolation and increasing rapidly at close packing.
+More broadly, our system offers a simple platform for probing granular-raft mechanics and measuring their effective surface tension.

-Manipulating small volumes of liquid is challenging owing to capillary forces that pin droplets below the millimeter scale.
+Manipulating small liquid volumes is challenging owing to capillary forces that pin droplets below the millimeter scale.
 A common approach to prevent capillary pinning is to form non-wetting states by separating the liquid from the solid via a gas layer.
-The gas layer can be formed actively by air entrainment from a fast-moving surface \cite{lhuissier2013levitation,gauthier2016aerodynamic} or, in the Leidenfrost effect, by an evaporative vapor layer \cite{biance2003leidenfrost}.
-On superhydrophobic surfaces, air is stabilized passively by hydrophobic micro/nano structures \cite{shibuichi1996super,blossey2003self}.
-Alternatively, structures can be embedded at the liquid surface by coating the droplet with particles, forming so-called liquid marbles \cite{aussillous2001liquid}, whose non-wetting state is independent of the substrate.
-In addition, the particles' properties can be tailored to bring additional functionalities to droplets, for example, allowing manipulation through external stimuli, including light \cite{paven2016light} and magnetic fields \cite{zhao2010magnetic}, or allowing the handling of hot liquids \cite{roy2025hot}.
-This versatility makes liquid marbles powerful tools for applications including microreactors in chemistry \cite{sheng2015silica} and biology \cite{oliveira2017potential,vadivelu2017liquid}, soft robotics \cite{jeon2025particle}, sensing \cite{tian2010liquid}, or materials design \cite{rong2019liquid}.
+This layer can be formed actively by air entrainment from a fast-moving surface~\cite{lhuissier2013levitation,gauthier2016aerodynamic} or, in the Leidenfrost effect, by evaporation~\cite{biance2003leidenfrost}.
+On superhydrophobic surfaces, air is instead passively stabilized by hydrophobic micro/nanostructures~\cite{shibuichi1996super,blossey2003self}.
+Alternatively, structures can be embedded at the liquid surface by coating the droplet with particles, to form liquid marbles~\cite{aussillous2001liquid}, whose non-wetting state is substrate-independent.
+Particle properties can further be tailored to functionalize droplets, enabling manipulation by external stimuli such as light~\cite{paven2016light} or magnetic fields~\cite{zhao2010magnetic}, as well as the handling of hot liquids~\cite{roy2025hot}.
+This makes liquid marbles controllable and possibly usable as microreactors~\cite{sheng2015silica, oliveira2017potential,vadivelu2017liquid, tian2010liquid}, in soft robotics~\cite{jeon2025particle}, or materials design~\cite{rong2019liquid}.
+More broadly, liquid--grain interactions are central to erosion processes~\cite{trottet2025sandball}.